Online Differentially Private Synthetic Data Generation: Introduction

 The utility guarantee in Theorem~\ref{thm: main} is optimal up to a $\log t$ factor for $d\geq 2$ and $\mathrm{polylog}(t)$ for $d=1$.
 Compared to offline synthetic data tasks, generating online private synthetic data is much more challenging, especially with an infinite time horizon.
 For offline private synthetic data on $[0,1]^d$, $d\geq 2$, \cite{he2023algorithmically} proposed an algorithm with utility bound $O(n^{-1/d})$, which matches the minimax lower bound proved in \cite{boedihardjo2022private}.

-We prove Theorem~\ref{thm: main} by analyzing two different algorithms for $d\geq 2$ and $d=1$, respectively.
-In our main Algorithm~\ref{alg: online_final} for $d\geq 2$, we develop an online hierarchical partition procedure to divide the domain $[0,1]^d$ into disjoint sub-regions with decreasing diameters as time increases and then apply online private counting subroutines to count the number of data points in each subregion.
+We prove Theorem~\ref{thm: main} by analyzing our main Algorithm~\ref{alg: online_final} for $d\geq 2$ and $d=1$, respectively.
+We develop an online hierarchical partition procedure to divide the domain $[0,1]^d$ into disjoint sub-regions with decreasing diameters as time increases and then apply online private counting subroutines to count the number of data points in each subregion.
 After the online private counting step, we create synthetic data following the Consistency and Output steps described in Algorithm~\ref{alg: online_final}.

 A key ingredient in our work is the development of a special \emph{Inhomogeneous Sparse Counting Algorithm} (Algorithm~\ref{alg: inhomogeneous_sparse_couting}) for the online private count of data points in each subregion, which has different privacy budgets for different time intervals.
 Such dynamic assignments are motivated by the selection of optimal privacy budgets based on the dynamic hierarchical partition.
 We apply the new counting algorithm with carefully designed privacy parameters and starting times for each subregion based on the hierarchical structure of the online partition.